sven-n/concept-maps/src/Readme.md

   * Alternatively, double click on the `ConceptMaps.UI.exe` in the folder `src\ConceptMaps.UI\bin\Debug\net7.0\publish`
   * It's then available in the Browser at `http://localhost:5000/`

+## How to run locally with Docker

+You can also run it with docker (compose):
+* Open the console and navigate into the *deploy* subfolder.
+* Enter the command `docker compose up -d´
+    * The images are created and started.
+    * It's then available at http://localhost:80/.
+You can change the ports in the docker-compose.yml before running `docker compose`.
+* After an update, you should run `docker compose build` to rebuild the images.
+Alternatively, delete the old containers and images before running `docker compose up -d` again.

 ## Nice to know

 ### HTTP request url